TurboTax HelpTurboTax HelpIntuit

 1. Prepare your return in TurboTax.

-3. TurboTax will give you an error regarding the missing Social Security number or ITIN for your spouse.
-Proceed to print with the error, but write Nonresident Alien or NRA in the space for your spouse’s Social Security number before mailing in your return.
+2. TurboTax will continue to give you an error regarding the missing Social Security Number or ITIN for your spouse.
+Proceed to print with the error but write Nonresident Alien (or the abbreviation “NRA”) in the space for your spouse’s Social Security number before mailing your return.

-4. Mail the return to the address on the instruction sheet that prints with the return.
+3. Mail the return to the address on the instruction sheet that prints with your return.

 Married taxpayers generally must choose between Married Filing Jointly or Married Filing Separately, but taxpayers whose spouse is a nonresident alien may also file using the Head of Household status.
 Filing as Head of Household may give you benefits such as a greater potential refund.
 However, you must have another qualifying person to be eligible; your spouse doesn’t count.
 Go here to learn if you’re eligible.